braze-inc/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_and_or.md

 # Segmentation logic with AND/OR

 The `AND` and `OR` operators enable some very powerful filtering.
-There are 2 scenarios you may wish to apply using:
+There are two scenarios you may wish to apply using:
 * [AND or OR](#using-and-or-or)
 * [Both](#using-both)